ts4z/barge-rulebook/src/stud.md

 A third down card is dealt to all active players.
 This is followed by a round of betting at the big bet limit.
 This is followed by a showdown.

+[^1]: Many cardrooms no longer allow a double-bet for an exposed pair in Stud.

 ### Evaluating the Showdown

 The best high five-card hand wins the pot.